 There are many different options within Medicare.
 One of the biggest choices that beneficiaries will need to make is whether to enroll in Original Medicare or Medicare Advantage.
 While these two options are similar, there are a few key differences worth noting.

 Original Medicare coverage is the same for everybody that’s enrolled in it.
 Beneficiaries do not have the ability to alter their coverage while enrolled in this policy option.
 Original Medicare consists of Parts A and B and provides a basis for coverage.
 However, there are some areas of coverage that are not included within Original Medicare.
 If you’re wanting to have more coverage options, consider Medicare Advantage.

 Medicare Advantage is the alternative to Original Medicare and does allow for some degree of flexibility.
 Beneficiaries can add areas of coverage to their policies that wouldn’t otherwise be available through Medicare Advantage.
-While there are definitely some pros when it comes to choosing Medicare Advantage, you won’t be able to enroll in Medigap.
+While there are definitely some pros when it comes to choosing Medicare Advantage, you won't be able to purchase a Medicare Supplement insurance policy too.
 Keeping all of the different factors in mind is essential when it comes to insurance decisions.

 If you are interested in prescription drug coverage, then you should also consider Medicare Part D. This part of Medicare can be included as an added benefit with a Medicare Advantage plan, or bought as a standalone plan with Original Medicare.

 By submitting your personal information, you consent to be contacted by a financial professional regarding your financial strategy for retirement.